sourcegraph/sourcegraph-public-snapshot/doc/code_search/reference/language.md

     Terminal("regular expression", {href: "#regular-expression"})).addTo();
 </script>

-Only include results from repositories that contain a matching file.
+_Deprecated.
+Prefer [Repo contains file](#repo-contains-file)._ Only include results from repositories that contain a matching file.
 This keyword is a pure filter, so it requires at least one other search term in the query.
 Note: this filter currently only works on text matches and file path matches.